 The quick selection tool is great but won’t get you 100% of the way there.
 To finish blending, select the Brush tool from the left-hand toolbar (or press “B”) and fix the areas that the quick selection tool missed.
 You will need to invert colors again so that the white box is to the left of the black box.
 You can zoom in on the image by pressing “alt” and using the scroll wheel.
 This makes touching up much easier.

 Start by selecting all layers, right clicking, and selecting “Flatten Image”.
 Make any edits you wish inside Photoshop (I used the “Spot Healing Brush Tool” to remove the power lines, some signs, light poles, and the fire hydrant.
 Then I fixed the areas the Spot Brush failed with the “Clone Stamp Tool”.
-Finally, I fixed the perspective distortion and pressed “ctrl+S” to save the image.
+Finally, I used the “Camera Raw Filter… > Transform Tool > Guided” to straighten my vertical lines.) and press “ctrl+S” to save the image.

 If you started in Lightroom, the final Photoshop image will automatically go there for more editing.
 If you didn’t start in Lightroom, select “File > Export > Quick Export as png” to get the completed image.

-After a crop and those settings were applied, we finally get the image from the beginning of the article.
+After those settings were applied, we finally get the image from the beginning of the article.
 It wouldn’t be possible without exposure blending.

 Thanks for reading!
-I hope you found the article useful.
-Let me know in the comments below!
+I hope you found the article useful!